Introduction

 Modash

-Modash positions itself as a powerful creator discovery and analytics platform for brands and agencies.
-It focuses heavily on accurate audience data across Instagram, TikTok, and YouTube, helping teams filter for authentic creators and avoid fake followers when planning high-intent influencer collaborations.
+Modash positions itself as a powerful creator discovery and analytics tool for brands and agencies.
+It focuses heavily on accurate audience data across Instagram, TikTok, and YouTube, helping teams filter for authentic creators and avoid fake followers when planning high-intent collaborations.

 Best For

-- Brands worried about fake followers or low-quality influencers
+- Brands worried about fake followers or low-quality creators.

 Standout Features

-- Extensive creator discovery across major social platforms
+- Extensive creator discovery across major social channels.

 Pricing